 Essex County Fire and Rescue Service's Fire Cadet programme is a nationally recognised three-year programme run by our Community Development & Safeguarding Team at six fire stations across Essex.

 We currently have 18 Fire Cadets Units at Clacton, Dovercourt, Great Baddow, Harlow, Orsett and Southend.

-During the course, which are run on one evening a week, you will learn all about the fire service, what we do, and how we help make Essex safer.
-You will take part in lots of fire service related activites such as; hose running, ladder pitching, pumping, breathing apparatus search and rescue, team building exercises, first aid and team work.
+During the course, which runs one evening a week for 40 weeks, Cadets will learn all about the fire service, what we do, and how we help make Essex safer.
+Fire Cadets will have the opportunity to take part in a significant number of operational fire service activities aligned to the National Fire Cadet Award.
+These include; hose running, ladder pitching, pumping, breathing apparatus, search and rescue, first aid, control room procedures, science of fire and much more.